 Gray Routes

-International
+Messaging Gray Routes are routes that bypass operator policies.
+The “gray” comes from the routes that may be legal at the origination side but illegal or otherwise non-complaint with destination side policies.
+Gray routes are often used to bypass tolls but may also be used to circumvent message delivery policies, for example by allowing messages to be originated by an MSP with lax authentication or “Know Your Customer” practices.
+Gray routes can take several forms.

-P2P channel abuse
+Consumer channel abuse

+Non-Consumer senders may disguise messages as consumer messages to avoid fees and to circumvent registration and vetting processes established for Non-Consumer message delivery.
+This is typically done by sending messages via a method normally intended for Consumer messages.
+They sometimes send messages via international paths.

+Toll-bypass fraudsters may send messages via aggregators local to the destination to bypass international message tolls.

 SIM boxes

-Phone Number Cycling
+SIM boxes are IP gateway devices that can be used to impersonate a potentially large number of mobile handsets, often by physically housing a large number of SIMs.
+SIM boxes may enable Non-Consumer traffic on Consumer channels.
+SIM boxes may also be used to enable TN cycling techniques.

+Disposable TNs and Snowshoeing

-Bad actors commonly exploit services that provide free or very inexpensive TNs without strong customer qualification practices as a platform to launch attacks.
-When the attacks are eventually traced to the TN, the attacker simply moves on to use a new TN.
+Bad actors exploit “disposable” TNs, which are free or very inexpensive telephone numbers generally obtained through web-based services or pre-paid SIM card purchases.
+Disposable TNs are typically temporary purpose When the Unwanted Messages are eventually traced to a disposable TN, the attacker moves on to use a new TN.
 TNs used in this fashion are sometimes called “burner” TNs.

-Fraudulent senders target messaging services that may not require the user to supply much in the way of personally identifiable information.
+Fraudulent senders target MSPs that may not require the user to supply much personally identifiable information in order to obtain a disposable TN.
 This allows senders to maintain relative anonymity, making investigation and law enforcement efforts difficult.
 If a sender is shut down by their messaging service provider, they may be able to open new accounts and continue sending.

-Snowshoeing

-Snowshoeing is a technique where an message sender uses a large number of originating sender numbers to send similar messages in order to avoid volumetric detection or per number volume limits.
+Snowshoeing is a technique where a message sender spreads similar messages across many different TNs in order to avoid volumetric detection or per number volume limits.
+Snowshoe messaging is closely tied to the use of disposable or temporary telephone numbers.
 The content of messages sent from each number may be changed very slightly, making it more difficult for content filters to identify and group campaigns.

 Email Gateways

 Email-to-SMS gateways are by far the most publicly accessible means to reach a mobile customer.
 Most US carriers allow customers to be reached via email using a <MSISDN>@domain address.
 These messages are then converted to SMS or MMS by the carrier.

-Email gateways make an attractive target for bad actors, since they typically allow anyone to send messages without authentication requirements.
-But that very accessibility has made email gateways essential for a number of community service applications, such as emergency announcements, school closure notifications, etc.

-Application Vulnerabilities
+The accessibility of email to text gateways have led to this messaging pathway being used for several legitimate use cases, including community service applications, such as emergency announcements, school closure notifications, etc. However, email gateways that do not authenticate in-bound email may become targets for bad actors, who may be able to bypass the message authentication requirements of other messaging pathways.

+Email authentication technologies protect Consumers by allowing Service Providers and other stakeholders to perform forensic analysis and, thus, more easily identify the actual sending domain, identify the bad actor, and take appropriate action.
+Accordingly, Message Senders should ensure that all messages utilize common or standardized email authentication technology (e.g., DomainKeys Identified Mail (DKIM), Sender Policy Framework (SPF)).

+Compromised API Credentials or Systems

-If a messaging application or messaging service provider has inadequate authentication and authorization provisions, , bad actors may be able to exploit software vulnerabilities to send illegal messages.
-If such messages are eventually detected, they will be traced back to the application or service provider, but it can be difficult to trace them back to the bad actor.
+Third-Party Messaging Applications with inadequate authentication and authorization provisions for Message Senders may be susceptible to software vulnerabilities that could be exploited to send Unwanted Messages.
+Inadequate authentication provisions may also make it difficult to identify the message sender for forensic purposes.